Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Winter jacket hoods come in a wide range of shapes and sizes.
 During stormy weather, a protective hood is mandatory.
 Well-designed hoods offer ample customization and adjustability.
 Additional hood features, such as a fur lining and a stiff brim, are also worth seeking out.

-One of our favorites is actually the simple and cozy hood design of the Rab Cubit Stretch Down.
-This jacket has a fitted hood with no adjustment cords or straps except for an elastic brim around the wearer’s face.
-While this hood won’t fit over a climbing or ski helmet, we appreciate the simplicity and comfort of the snug fit.
+One of our favorites is actually the simple and cozy hood design of the Arc’teryx Atom SV Hoody.
+This jacket has a fitted hood with only one adjustment cord, and it’s sized to fit over a climbing or ski helmet, should you need to button down the hatches.

 A man demonstrating the hood on the Rab Cubit Stretch Down Hooded Jacket.

-We really like the simple comfort of the Rab Cubit’s hood.
-No straps or cords, just a sleek, snug, cozy hood; (photo/Shannon Bruckbauer)
+We really like the comfort of a simple hood.
+No straps or cords, just a sleek, snug, cozy fit; (photo/Shannon Bruckbauer)

 On the other end of the spectrum, most of the winter jackets we tested have well-insulated hoods with two front and one rear adjustment cords.
 This allows the user to dial in a more customized fit, and often allows the hood to be worn over a ski or climbing helmet.
 Note that the Patagonia Tres 3-in-1 has a non-insulated hood since it is part of the outer shell jacket.

-The Eddie Bauer Superior Down Parka, the Fjallraven Nuuk Parka and The North Face McMurdo include a removable faux fur ruffs around the hoods that help protect from driving wind and precipitation.
+The Eddie Bauer Superior Down Parka, the Fjällräven Nuuk Parka, and The North Face McMurdo include a removable faux fur ruff around the hood that helps protect from driving wind and precipitation.

 A man wearing the Eddie Bauer Superior Down Parka